-This chocolate blackout cake, like the original from Ebinger's in Brooklyn, i easy and, more importantly, magnificently delicious.
+This Brooklyn blackout cake, like the original from Ebinger's in Brooklyn, is easy and, more importantly, magnificently delicious.
 Certain to fix your chocolate fix.

 When I was a kid, my family spent summers at my grandfather’s house in Brooklyn, New York.
 My mom was a great baker but never baked in the summer.
 She didn’t have to—she had Ebinger’s Bakery.
 It was just a few blocks away and sold blueberry crumb pies, lemon meringue tarts, and Parker House rolls that were just as good as homemade.
 And for company dinners, there was Ebinger’s special chocolate blackout cake.
 It had three layers of chocolate cake, a creamy chocolate filling, and was covered with thick fudge frosting and chocolate cake crumbs.
 Ebinger’s is long gone, but the cake recipe has appeared now and again in publications.
 My “new and improved” blackout cake has the same pudding-like filling, though I made it slightly thicker so it stays firmly in place between the cake layers.
 This dark chocolate cake also has the same tender texture, but unlike many such cakes, it’s easy to mix and doesn’t require beating the egg yolks and whites separately.
 The best thing?
 You never have to wait for company dinners to enjoy this cake.
 It’s yours for the baking.
 This recipe has been updated.
 Originally published April 12, 2010.–Elinor Klivans